 The NJDEP Bureau of Water Supply requires well owners to report monthly withdrawals for all wells within the State that have a pump capable of extracting 70 gallons per minute or greater.
 Owners of private domestic wells are not required to report water use, therefore, domestic self-supply is not included in this study.
-The NJDEP maintains records for all reported water-use wells, categorized by type of water use and pump capacitytable .
-The allocation permit series used by NJDEP and the total number of wells in each permit series are shown in table 3.
-Wells in the 5000, 2000P, and 10000W permit series are metered, but wells with an agricultural certification are not.
+The NJDEP maintains records for all reported water-use wells, categorized by type of water use and pump capacity (table 3) Wells in the 5000, 2000P, and 10000W permit series are metered, but wells with an agricultural certification are not.
 Withdrawals from wells with agricultural certification are estimated.
 Withdrawal estimates for unmetered agricultural wells are generally based on pump capacity multiplied by the number of hours the pump operated.
-Monthly water-use records with reported values for 2000 to 2003, compiled by the NJDEP, were used to calculate annual withdrawals from the 682 wells screened in the Kirkwood-Cohansey aquifer system, Rio Grande water-bearing zone, Atlantic City 800-foot sand, Piney Point aquifer, and Vincentown aquifer in the Ocean County study area.
-Locations of withdrawal wells are shown in figure 7, and withdrawal values by permit series and aquifer are summarized in figure 8.
-Groundwater withdrawals in the Ocean County study area from the aquifers studied, increased from approximately 12.5 billion gallons in 2000 to more than 14 billion gallons per year during 200103.
+Monthly water-use records with reported values for 2000 to 2003, compiled by the NJDEP, were used to calculate annual withdrawals from the 682 wells screened in the Kirkwood-Cohansey aquifer system, Rio Grande water-bearing zone, Atlantic City 800-foot sand, Piney Point aquifer, and Vincentown aquifer in the Ocean County study area (fig. 7).
+Groundwater withdrawals in the Ocean County study area from the aquifers studied, increased from approximately 12.5 billion gallons in 2000 to more than 14 billion gallons per year from 2001 to 2003 (fig. 8).
 Withdrawals from the Kirkwood-Cohansey aquifer system range from 8.6 to 10.3 billion gallons per year and exceed the combined withdrawals from the other aquifers investigated in the Ocean County study area.

 New Jersey Department of Environmental Protection water allocation permit series.